 - Physical skills: Beginning to run, standing on their tiptoes, throwing an object or kicking a ball

 - Social skills: Showing more independence, displaying defiance to parents, copying behaviors of others, and becoming excited to be around other children.

 There are different causes for developmental delays, and a mishandled birth is among them, including a mistake made by your medical team during labor or delivery.

 Developmental delays may be caused by the following birth injuries:

 - Failure to diagnose or treat infections

 Hundreds of Millions Recovered in Verdicts and Settlements – Call Today

 Was your baby the victim of a birth injury?
 If you’re unsure, we can help you assemble a solid case to uncover medical negligence.
 We have helped many families like yours seek justice against those who caused birth injuries.

-Seek the help of our personal injury attorneys to fight for your rights.
+Seek the help of our Rhode Island developmental delays attorneys to fight for your rights.
 Contact Decof, Barry, Mega & Quinn, P.C. or call (401) 200-4059 today to schedule your free case evaluation.

 $3 Million Birth Injury